dgray001/gray_online/PLANS.md

     => Magic and color damage
     => Stables and Archery range
     => Settings setup (including alt win conditions)

+## Refactoring

+1. **Order validation/status/intent logic is split across 5 parallel switch statements per order type** (`validateFrontendOrder`, `receiveOrder`, `orderReceivable`, `orderStatus`, `tickIntent`), each re-deriving the same checks.
+Proposed fix: a `map[OrderType]unitOrderHandler` strategy table so each order type's full lifecycle lives in one place. **Not done, not attempted** — the riskiest remaining item, touches order-resolution directly with the largest surface area (5 functions × ~15 order types); needs a dedicated go/no-go rather than folding into a batch pass.
+2. **Subpackage reorg proposal — recommendation: don't do a full split.** The root package is one tangled object graph (units/buildings/orders/space/zone/player/vision) and three of its core interfaces (`Orderable`, `Attackable`, `IntentKind`) use **unexported methods** — Go forbids implementing an interface with unexported methods from another package, so splitting any of these into a subpackage means exporting everything, which is pure churn with no real encapsulation gained.
+Only one clean extraction candidate exists: `risq/mapgen` — turn the map-script DSL into a function producing a plain-data `Blueprint` (spaces/terrain/placements/regions), then materialize it back into `GameRisq` in root.
+Real risk to manage: RNG call order must stay byte-identical or seeded maps stop matching the sim determinism baselines — map generation is now seed-reproducible (fixed and confirmed), so this just needs to be preserved through the extraction, not fixed as part of it.
+Recommendation: extract `mapgen`, skip every other package boundary.
+The other pure file-move win (splitting `risq_map_steps.go`'s geometry/board-mutation code out) is already done (`risq_hex.go`/`risq_board.go`).
+Still open: `risq.go` itself still mixes the action dispatcher, behavior setters, gather points, turn resolution, cleanup, vision, and serialization — splitting it into `risq_actions.go` (the `execute*` handlers) + `risq_tick.go` (`resolveActiveOrders`, `cleanupDeleted`, `recalculateVision`) would be the same zero-risk, zero-rename kind of move.
+3. **There are no `_test.go` files anywhere in risq.** The only safety net today is `go build`/`go vet` plus the sim determinism harness (`sim/inputs/determinism_check.json`).
+Worth discussing independent of the reorg question.

 Fiddlesticks Plans:
  - Revamp update dialog box